 Spencer Neville (Lieutenant Brandon Lane), Gary Heavin (Charlie Grey), India Eisley (Penny), AnnaLynne McCord (Sam), Dina Meyer (Kelly), Diane Ladd (Betty), Marshall Teague (Colonel Crane), Mike Norris (Harlan), Carey Scott (Roger), Johnny Cruz (Timmes), Daniel Ross Owens (Sergeant William Hamm), Chuck Huber (Kashoid), Greta Norris (Frankie), Alex Jones (Senator Reed)

-Brandon Lane is serving with the US military and stationed on duty in Texas.
+Brandon Lane is serving with the US military and stationed in Texas.
 He becomes suspicious at the fact they are being trained to deal with domestic operations and at seeing foreign soldiers from the UN conferring with his commanding officer.
-Satellites then fire a series of EMP attacks that cut all power and kill all electronic instruments across the US.
+Satellites then fire a series of EMP attacks that cut power and kill all electronic instruments across the US.
 With suspicious swiftness, the UN establishes martial law and take control of the government.
 Brandon’s commanding officer orders them to deploy to disarm the civilian populace of their guns.
 Brandon rebels against these orders only for the UN troops to turn and shoot the rest of his unit.
 Fleeing with a tape that contains evidence that this was all engineered by enemy foreign powers, Brandon takes refuge with his ex Penny on her family’s ranch as the invading troops come after him, determined to stop the tape from getting out.

 Amerigeddon is not so much another Christian film as it is a film that buys into all the rampant conspiracy theories that much of conservative America and fundamentalist Christianity accepts as truth.
-There’s Alex Jones, the radio host and vlogger who has become America’s leading conspiracy theorist (including, among other things, promulgating theories about school shootings being fake flag operations, that Obama wanted to confiscate guns and being an anti-vaxxer).
+There’s Alex Jones, the radio host and vlogger who became America’s leading conspiracy theorist (including, among other things, promulgating theories about school shootings being fake flag operations, that Obama wanted to confiscate guns and being an anti-vaxxer).
 Jones’s name is prominently displayed on the credits and he appears in a small cameo as a senator in the opening scenes.

-The film ticks off all the boxes associated with lunatic conspiracy theories – soldiers are deployed domestically where the first thing they are ordered to do is confiscate the populace’s guns; the United Nations is seen as a sinister agency that has orchestrated the coup of the US government on behalf of foreign powers (which are strongly suggested as being Russian and Chinese); terms are bandied about like ‘Crisis Actor’ (the belief there exists a body of actors who are hired to play the roles of the grieving at false flag shooting incidents); the One World Government (the agency that Christianity conspiracy theorists believe the Anti-Christ is trying to establish); and the Texas Secession.
+The film ticks off all the boxes associated with lunatic conspiracy theories – soldiers are deployed domestically where the first thing they are ordered to do is confiscate the populace’s guns; the United Nations is seen as a sinister agency that has orchestrated the coup of the US government on behalf of foreign powers (which are strongly suggested as being Russian and Chinese); terms are bandied about like ‘Crisis Actor’ (the belief that there exists a body of actors who are hired to play the roles of the grieving at false flag shooting incidents); the One World Government (the agency that Christian conspiracy theorists believe the Anti-Christ is trying to establish); and the Texas Secession.
 People even start to get into the GMO food debate.

 Elsewhere, Diane Ladd’s grandmother is said to want to create her own militia, while her fifteen year-old granddaughter is a crack gunshot (as all the rest of the family apparently also are).
 The film opens on a montage of news clips, including ones of Obama and Joe Biden that have even been altered to suggest that they want to curtail civil liberties.